matrix-org/matrix-rust-sdk/crates/matrix-sdk-crypto-js/README.md

 # `matrix-sdk-crypto-js`

 Welcome to the [WebAssembly] + JavaScript binding for the Rust [`matrix-sdk-crypto`] library!
-WebAssembly can run anywhere, but this binding is designed to run on a JavaScript host.
-This binding is part of the [`matrix-rust-sdk`] project, which is a library implementation of a [Matrix] client-server.
+WebAssembly can run anywhere, but these bindings are designed to run on a JavaScript host.
+These bindings are part of the [`matrix-rust-sdk`] project, which is a library implementation of a [Matrix] client-server.

-`matrix-sdk-crypto-js` is a no-network-IO implementation of a state machine, named `OlmMachine`, that handles E2EE ([End-to-End Encryption](https://en.wikipedia.org/wiki/End-to-end_encryption)) for [Matrix] clients.
+`matrix-sdk-crypto` is a no-network-IO implementation of a state machine, named `OlmMachine`, that handles E2EE ([End-to-End Encryption](https://en.wikipedia.org/wiki/End-to-end_encryption)) for [Matrix] clients.

 ## Usage

-This WebAssembly binding is written in [Rust].
-To build this binding, you need to install the Rust compiler, see [the Install Rust Page](https://www.rust-lang.org/tools/install).
+These WebAssembly bindings are written in [Rust].
+To build them, you need to install the Rust compiler, see [the Install Rust Page](https://www.rust-lang.org/tools/install).
 Then, the workflow is pretty classical by using [npm], see [the Downloading and installing